mollienave/302_group1/content/posts/drewupton-personalcontract.md

 - Did not participate whatsoever.
 - Did not communicate with group members outside of class.
 - Did not create any work.
-- Did not come to class
+- Did not come to class.

 D:
 - Minimal amount of participation.